JaynouOliver/JaynouOliver/README.md

 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-👉  I am the Founder of Tech Squad, a Community of Computer Aspirants I started in Oct 2021 with Raja Majumdar, Ronit Banarjee, and Kaustav Chatterjee.
-We have worked in various Hackathons and organized webinars and workshops to educate people about the opportunities in Open Source.

 👉  I have learned MERN stack web development.

 👉  I am also a Machine Learning Enthusiast and Cyber Security Enthusiast.